 “We will always take a look at something that makes strategic sense,” Hockey said.

-“On the heels of all the zero-commission announcements, this was the inevitable next shoe to drop.
-A merger would make a lot of sense,” said Bill Capuzzi, CEO of Apex Clearing, a custodian firm that holds securities for brokerages.
+“On the heels of all the zero-commission announcements, this was the inevitable next shoe to drop,” said Bill Capuzzi, CEO of Apex Clearing, a custodian firm that holds securities for brokerages.

 Capuzzi said that there is the potential for massive cost savings because of overlap in their respective businesses.
 That would probably mean layoffs, he added.